paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-manage-specimen-data-using-symbiota.md

 {: .notice--primary }
 This guide is intended to complement documentation for [getting started in the Symbiota Paleo Data Portal](/knowledge-hub/how-to-guides/how-to-get-started-in-the-symbiota-paleo-data-portal.html), as well as the official Symbiota user documentation, [Symbiota Docs](https://biokic.github.io/symbiota-docs/).
 Symbiota Docs provides general guidance for working in Symbiota-based data portals and should be referenced for basic functions and workflows.
 This manual expands on this resource to provide discipline-specific information for fossil collections.

-This document outlines actions you can take to prepare existing digital catalog records from your fossil collection for ingestion into Symbiota.
-These steps can help make your data more easily managed and discovered, and are therefore _highly_ recommended.

 {: .notice--info }
 **Tip:** Refer to example fossil specimen records in Symbiota [here](https://paleo.symbiota.org/portal/collections/list.php?db=6).

+# Introduction
+There are two primary ways data can be entered into a Symbiota portal: 1) as a [bulk data import](#bulk-data-import) and 2) [directly using the Occurrence Editor interface](#direct-data-entry).

 # Bulk data import

 ## Formatting data for import
+This section outlines actions you can take to prepare existing digital catalog records from your fossil collection for ingestion into Symbiota.
+These steps can help make your data more easily managed and discovered, and are therefore _highly_ recommended.

 ### Steps you can take to ready your records for ingestion
 1. Familiarize yourself with the [Darwin Core data standard](https://dwc.tdwg.org/terms/), which is the basis for the majority of [Symbiota’s Data Fields](https://biokic.github.io/symbiota-docs/editor/edit/fields/).